rhartzell-tyler/AWS-Lab-Notes/Copilot Exam SAA-C03/Exam-patterns.md

+# ⭐ Patterns for Copilot exam Blocks
-# ⭐ Pattern Summary for Block 1
+## ⭐ Pattern Summary for Block 1
 These three patterns are classic SAA traps:

 # AWS Pattern Grid — What AWS Wants vs What AWS Does NOT Want